General FAQs

 What is GRID Alternatives’ role in the project?

-GRID meets with the project beneficiaries, raises funds for the project, designs a custom solar system and acquires the necessary materials, recruits participants for the installation, and leads local and international travelers during their time in country and at the project site.
+GRID meets with the project beneficiaries, raises funds for the project, identifies project partners, designs a custom solar system and acquires the necessary materials, recruits participants for the installation, and leads local and international travelers during their time in country and at the project site.
 We train the community before, during, and after the installation, monitor the community’s use of the system over time, and make regular visits to the site after the project is installed to ensure the system is working properly.
-When we offer ongoing training opportunities like our Annual Solar Conference in Nicaragua.
+When we offer ongoing training opportunities and provide solar workforce training to local residents.

 Does the International Program support local workforce development?